CypElf/Blog/src/resources/articles/Write Up/HeroCTF v4/Prog/deadalus.md

 Recall that this recursive call will give us all the loops starting from the cell we currently are at.
 If the call returns something, there's a loop in that direction starting from here, so we append the coordinates of the current cell to each of these loops, and when this is done, we return this list that will be completed by the previous recursive call up to the beginning when we started the recursive calls on the loop cell.

-And voilà, with this script you can determine the number of loops in the labyrinths and get the flag!
+And voilà, with this script you can determine the number of loops in the mazes and get the flag!

 ## My script